josecarlosgt/seo/README.md

     ...
 ```

-> The target keywords should also appear on the web page text.
-You may also visit the page [How Search organizes information](https://www.google.com/search/howsearchworks/crawling-indexing/) to get a basic understanding of how Google's Search service works.
+> The target keywords should also appear in the web page text.

 ## Task 2: Add the meta description tag
 Provide a description using the [meta tag](https://www.w3schools.com/tags/tag_meta.asp).
 Make sure you also include your keywords in the description.